int-brain-lab/iblenv/docs_gh_pages/dj_docs/intro_dataset_scratch.md

 via [Datajoint](public_datajoint).

 ### Neuropixels datasets (pilot release)
-The IBL has released five pilot datasets that are available for download through both ONE and Datajoint (see sections below).
+The IBL has released a handful of pilot datasets that are available for download through both ONE and Datajoint (see sections below).

 ## How to browse the datasets